falleng0d/structurizr-compose/README.md

 # Structurizr-compose

-# A simple template for local architecture documentation with structurizr
+## A simple template for local architecture diagramming and documentation with structurizr

 ```docker-compose up```